 Introduction to Epidemiology

-This module will provide students with an understanding of epidemiology, the study of the distribution and determinants of health and disease in different groups of people and why.
-The module will demonstrate how epidemiological evidence is used to plan and evaluate strategies to prevent illness and as a guide to the management of patients in whom disease has already developed.
+In this module, you will develop an understanding of the distribution and causes of disease in populations, and how epidemiological evidence is used to plan and evaluate strategies to prevent disease and promote health in populations.

 A minimum of a second class Honours degree (2:1 preferred) or equivalent.
 Applicants without these formal qualifications but with significant appropriate/relevant work/life experience are encouraged to apply.